Werrington, New South Wales: Commercial area

-Werrington's commercial area centers on shops near the railway station namely Foursquare Werrington which includes a Pharmacy, Liquor Store, Massage Parlor, and Self Serve Laundromat.
-Colonial Hotel located in Victoria street has a Bistro, Sports Bar and a VIP Lounge (late night poker machine room).
 Werrington Park Corporate Centre, a new Business Park is based adjacent to the Western Sydney University, Werrington South campus which is located in Claremont Meadows (despite the misleading campus name of Werrington South).
 Werrington Post Office is located at 108 Victoria Street.

 Schools

 Werrington has a public school based in Armstein Crescent, Werrington.
 The nearest High School is Cambridge Park High School in the nearby suburb of Cambridge Park.
 Wollemi College an independent boys' school is situated at Gipps Street.
 Kurrambee school catering to students with special needs is located on Werrington Road.

 Tertiary education

 The Western Sydney University Penrith has two campuses each in Werrington South and Werrington North.
 The university campus is easily accessible from Werrington railway station.